OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 #.
 If you need to print the report in PDF, open a statement form and click: `Print -> NL Tax Statement`

+Multicompany fiscal unit:

+#.
+According the Dutch Tax Authority, for all the companies belonging to a
+   fiscal unit, it's possible to declare one single tax statement.
+#.
+To create one tax statement for a fiscal unit, log in into the parent
+   company and select the child companies in the statement (be sure the user belongs to the multicompany group).
+#.
+The child companies must have the same Tax codes labels (Tax Tags) as the
+   parent company, the same currency as the parent company and must be located in The Netherlands.

 Known issues / Roadmap
 ======================

 * Exporting in SBR/XBLR format not yet available
+* Limit invoices to last 5 year based on fiscal year end date (legal requirement)
+* The unreported from date is calculate as 1 quarter, it should take 1 fiscal year based on fiscal year end date

 Changelog
 =========